Preparing for Your Orthopedic Surgery

 - any health problems

 If your doctor has asked you to have testing done before surgery, the clinic can do your blood work, EKG and chest X-ray.
-This service is free to our patients and we encourage you to take advantage of the excellent care and information given by the Pre-Admission Clinic staff.
+This service is free to our patients and we encourage you to take advantage of the excellent care and information given by the pre-admission clinic staff.
 Your insurance will be billed for any lab tests that are conducted.
-If testing is done at your primary care doctor’s office, a pre-admission nurse will obtain these results, review them when you are at Pre-Admit Clinic and give you final instructions for surgery.
+If testing is done at your primary care doctor’s office, a pre-admission nurse will obtain these results, review them when you are at pre-admit clinic and give you final instructions for surgery.

 One of your physicians must do a complete history and physical exam before your surgery.
 This may be done by the orthopedic surgeon who is doing your surgery, or by your family doctor.
 Your surgeon's office will let you know where you need to have this medical clearance done.

 You will also need to have laboratory work done two weeks prior to the surgery.
 This includes blood work and possibly a chest X-ray or EKG, which can be done at your primary care doctor's office or at Swedish Medical Center.
-Your surgeon's office will tell you where to go to complete your laboratory work and any necessary tests.
+Your orthopedic surgeon's office will tell you where to go to complete your laboratory work and any necessary tests.

-Special Reminders Before Surgery
+Special Reminders Before

-- Remember that your stomach must be empty before surgery, and in most cases, you cannot have any food or drink after midnight the night before surgery.
+- Remember your stomach must be empty before surgery, and in most cases, you cannot have any food or drink after midnight the night before surgery.

 - Please do not wear makeup when you come in for surgery, particularly mascara, or any body lotions.